-Perched on the edge of the bottom bunk in front of our 14″ CRT, we ventured out of the main hall of the Spencer Mansion and encountered our first zombie.
-We promptly panicked and turned the PS1 off!
-Fortunately we persevered, and gained a fascination with a franchise that still amazes and frustrates nearly three decades later.
+Sitting far too close to our 14″ CRT, we ventured into the Spencer Mansion and encountered our first zombie.
+Quick as a flash, I panicked, jumped up, and turned the PS1 off!
+Fortunately we persevered, and gained a fascination with a franchise that’s still going strong, despite some ups and downs, nearly three decades later.

 Wikipedia tells me there are currently thirty Resident Games.
-I’ve now played nineteen of them.
-It might not be complete, but it is extensive.
+I’ve played twenty of them (yes the numbering does work out).
+It might not be complete, but two thirds is good going!

 19 – Resident Evil: Operation Raccoon City – PS3, 2012

-Slotting into an already very busy part of the timeline with a ‘what if’ vibe, ORC follows a group of barely sketched out stereotypes that I forgot as soon I turned it off.
+Slotting into an already very busy part of the timeline with a alternative take on proceedings, ORC follows a group of barely sketched out stereotypes that I forgot about as soon I turned it off.
 It’s a lazy Left 4 Dead clone with a terrible cover mechanic and even worse aiming.

 Could it have been better if I’d played online with other people?
 Possibly.
 But the whole thing is so lacklustre.
 I can’t bring to mind one thing it does well.